-- (1) The following are protected natural objects:

-- 1) protected areas;

-- 2) limited-conservation area;

-- 3) protected species, fossils and minerals;

-- 4) species' protection sites;

-- 5) individual protected natural objects;

-- 6) natural objects protected at the local government level.

-- (2) Protected areas are areas maintained in a state unaltered by human activity or used subject to special requirements where the natural environment is preserved, protected, restored, researched or introduced.
-The following are protected areas:

-- 1) national parks;

-- 2) nature conservation areas;

-- 3) landscape conservation areas. - (3) Limited-conservation areas are areas designated for the conservation of habitats, for the preservation of which the impact of planned activities is estimated and activities liable to damage the favourable conservation status of the habitats are prohibited. - (4) Protected species shall mean a taxonomical unit of a species of fauna, flora or fungi, the habitats of which are protected on the basis of this Act or which are listed in Annexes A to D of Council Regulation No 338/97/ EC on the protection of species of wild fauna and flora by regulating trade therein (OJ L 061, 03.03.1997, p.
+- (1) The following are protected natural objects: - 1) protected areas; - 2) limited-conservation area: - 3) protected species and fossils; - [RT I, 08.07.2014, 3 entry into force 01.08.2014] - 4) species' protection sites; - 5) individual protected natural objects; - 6) natural objects protected at the local government level. - (2) Protected areas are areas maintained in a state unaltered by human activity or used subject to special requirements where the natural environment is preserved, protected, restored, researched or introduced.
+The following are protected areas: - 1) national parks; - 2) nature conservation areas; - 3) landscape conservation areas. - (3) Limited-conservation areas are areas designated for the conservation of habitats, for the preservation of which the impact of planned activities is estimated and activities liable to damage the favourable conservation status of the habitats are prohibited. - (4) 'Protected species' means a taxonomical unit of a species of fauna, flora or fungi, the specimen or habitats or places of finding of which are protected on the basis of this Act or which are listed in Annexes A to D of Council Regulation No 338/97/EC on the protection of species of wild fauna and flora by regulating trade therein (OJ L 061, 03.03.1997, p.
 1).
-Protected fossils and minerals shall mean fossils or minerals of a protected category, specimens or places of finding of which are protected under this Act. - (5) For the purposes of this Act, species protection site shall mean an area located outside of a protected area, delimited according to this Act and used in accordance with special requirements, and which is: - 1) the reproduction site or place of other periodic concentration of protected animals; - 2) the natural habitat of a protected plant or fungus; - 3) the spawning site of salmon or river lamprey; - 4) the hibernation site of brown bear; - 5) the natural habitat of crayfish; - 6) a badger sett with more than ten entrances. - [RT I 2007, 25, 131 entry into force 01.04.2007] - (6) Individual protected natural object shall mean an animate or inanimate natural object such as a tree, spring, erratic, waterfall, rapid, bluff, terrace, outcrop, cave or karstic form or system which is protected on the basis of this Act. - (7) At the local government level, a landscape, valuable arable land, valuable natural biotic community, individual landscape object, park, green area or an individual object of a green area which has not placed under protection as an individual protected natural object and is not located within a protected area may be a protected object.
+'Protected fossils' means fossils of a protected category, specimens or places of finding of which are protected under this Act.
+[RT I, 08.07.2014, 3 entry into force 01.08.2014] - (5) For the purposes of this Act, 'species protection site' means an area located outside of a protected area or in the limited management zone of a protected area, which is delimited and can be used in accordance with special requirements, and which is: - 1) the reproduction site or place of other periodic concentration of protected animals; - 2) the natural habitat of a protected plant or fungus; - 3) the spawning site of salmon or river lamprey; - 4) the hibernation site of brown bear; - 5) the natural habitat of crayfish; - 6) a badger sett with more than ten entrances. - [RT I 2007, 25, 131 entry into force 01.04.2007] - (6) Individual protected natural object means an animate or inanimate natural object such as a tree, spring, erratic, waterfall, rapid, bluff, terrace, outcrop, cave or karstic form or system which is protected on the basis of this Act. - (7) At the local government level, a landscape, valuable arable land, valuable natural biotic community, individual landscape object, park, green area or an individual object of a green area which has not placed under protection as an individual protected natural object and is not located within a protected area may be a protected object.